iamdurga/iamdurga.github.io/_posts/2021-2-22-how-to_convert-non-perfect-number-to-perfect-number copy.md

 # Conversion From Non Perfect Number Into Perfect Number.

 ## Introduction
-As we have studied in our early school days, a perfect number is a number that is a square of another number.
-Also, we can define a perfect number as a product with the same number or product of two equal numbers.
-For example, 25 is a perfect number because it is the product of two 5.
+As we studied in our early school days, a perfect number is a number that is a square of another number.
+Also, we can define a perfect number as a product of the same number or the product of two equal numbers.
+For example, 25 is a perfect number because it is the product of two 5s.
 Perfect numbers are always positive.
-We have many formulae for the perfect number we are using these formulae since school.
+We have many formulas for perfect numbers, and we have been using these formulas since school.

-My goal here is to tried to write basic python code to the non perfect numbers how can we change it to the perfect number.
+My goal here is to try to write basic Python code to convert non-perfect numbers into perfect numbers.

 ## How to do it ?
-As our basic concept is applying while loop and find out nearest perfect number from our number and how much we need to add or substract to change perfect number.
+As our basic concept is to apply a while loop to find the nearest perfect number from our number and determine how much we need to add or subtract to reach the perfect number.

 ## In Python

-Creation of python program to convert a non-perfect number into the perfect number.
+Creation of a Python program to convert a non-perfect number into a perfect number:

-For this take a number as an input and apply the general formula which we used to check whether it is a perfect square or not at the school level.
-If our given number is already perfect we do not need to go further process.
-If our given number is not perfect we initialize `before` as 0 `after` as 1 and `curr_num` as 1.
-Now we start while loop and again used the formula which is used to check perfect square or not in the integer type.
-If croot's square equal to the current number we do not need to go for the internal loop.
-If that not we compare our given number with `curr-num` if our number is less than `curr_num` we change before equal `curr_num` if the number is greater than `curr_num` we change `after` which is equal to current.
-In each iteration our `curr_num` increases by 1, the rest of the code is given below.
+To do this, take a number as input and apply the general formula used to check whether it is a perfect square, as learned in school.
+If our given number is already perfect, we do not need to proceed further.
+If our given number is not perfect, we initialize `before` as 0, `after` as 1, and `curr_num` as 1.

+Now we start a while loop and use the formula again to check if the current number is a perfect square in integer form.
+If the square of the cube root equals the current number, we do not need to go further in the loop.
+If not, we compare our given number with `curr_num`.
+If our number is less than `curr_num`, we set `before` equal to `curr_num`.
+If the number is greater than `curr_num`, we set `after` equal to the current number.
+In each iteration, our `curr_num` increases by 1.
+The rest of the code is given below.

 ```python
 n = int(input('Enter an integer'))